Close Menu

 Wine Society champions ‘classic, cooler style’ of Rhône in 2024

-The Wine Society’s Rhône en primeur – its first en primeur tasting for its customers – highlighted the importance of the region to the mutual, one which is says still holds “great potential” for its fine wine offer.
+The Wine Society’s Rhône en primeur – its first en primeur tasting for customers – highlighted the importance of the region to the mutual organisation, one which it says still holds “great potential” for its fine wine offer.

 Rhône Valley 2022 harvest: a slow return to normality?

-Despite the Rhône is the strongest region for the Wine Society, the team have never done an en primeur tasting for their members before, preferring to do regional tasting of current vintages.
-However, the Wine Society’s buyer Fiona Hayes told the drinks business at last week’s tasting, that it is “important to engage with the members and give them an opportunity to taste the wines both ones that are still in barrel and some older vintages for those who are not as experienced tasting young wines, so they can see where these wines will go.”
+Despite the Rhône being one of the strongest regions for the Wine Society, the team have never done an en primeur tasting for their members before, preferring to run regional tasting of current vintages.
+However, the Wine Society’s buyer Fiona Hayes told the drinks business at last week’s tasting that it is “important to engage with the members and give them an opportunity to taste the wines both ones that are still in barrel and some older vintages for those who are not as experienced tasting young wines, so they can see where these wines will go.”

 “A lot of merchants seem to be pulling back from doing en primeur tastings, so it seemed a really good opportunity for the Wine Society to come out and say: ‘We’ve never done an en primeur tasting for any region, but we’re doing it for the Rhône’,” she said.